thomascros/pharma-mcp-agent/README.md

 ## Why I built this

-I found [celltype-agent](https://github.com/celltype/cli) and wanted to use it for target prioritization mainly, but the original system runs inside the Claude Agent SDK and bills per token through the Anthropic API.
-I reconfigured it as a standalone MCP server over stdio so she can access the same tool set through Claude Code on a subscription plan.
+A friend found [celltype-agent](https://github.com/celltype/cli) and wanted to use it for target prioritization mainly, but the original system runs inside the Claude Agent SDK and bills per token through the Anthropic API.
+Therefore, I reconfigured it as a standalone MCP server over stdio so she can access the same tool set through Claude Code on a subscription plan.
 She's been using it for several months; her assessment is that accuracy on target prioritization questions is noticeably better than asking base Claude